mdn/content/files/en-us/web/api/requestinit/index.md

 - `credentials` {{optional_inline}}

-  - : Controls whether or not the browser sends credentials with the request.
+  - : Controls whether or not the browser sends credentials with the request, as well as whether any **`Set-Cookie`** response headers are respected.
 Credentials are cookies, {{glossary("TLS")}} client certificates, or authentication headers containing a username and password.
 This option may be any one of the following values:

     - `omit`
       - : Never send credentials in the request or include credentials in the response.